 Data should be findable both for human researchers as well as computers, requiring unique and persistent identifiers for example, as provided by groups such as CASRAI for the data and its associated components, such as metadata and documentation.
 Data ought to also be accessible.
 Here accessibility relates mainly to good data stewardship, and in particular, data, code, and workflow information should be stored long term and legally accessible via appropriate open licensing and other methods necessary for non-inhibiting access.,

-Accessibility also relates to making the underlying software code, often necessary for evaluating the paper’s analysis, also accessible.
+Accessibility also relates to making the underlying software codealso accessible.
 However, while supplemental material should always strive to provide all the relevant information in one place, including a snapshot of the version of the software code used for the analysis, subsequent and further evolving versions of the code should be linked to, perhaps even indexed, but stored separately, perhaps on a specialty site such as GitHub or BitBucket, provided that adequate metadata is included at these sites such that discovery of relevant software is not inhibited.
-Versioning is vital for re-usable and changeable objects like data and software, and Digital Object Identifiers (DOIs) should be assigned to all data, code, and workflow information associated with the published findings.
+Versioning is vital for reusable and changeable objects like data and software, and Digital Object Identifiers (DOIs) should be assigned to all data, code, and workflow information associated with the published findings.

-Data stored in supplements should also be interoperable; human readers need to clearly understand the connection of the data to the main text.
-Further, readers should be able to appreciate the nature of the data from the presentation of the data i.e., how it can be combined or compared with other data sets.
-Interoperability requires that the data also be easily able to digested by computational systems, e.g., in a standard that allows for straightforward data manipulation.
+Data stored in supplements should also be interoperable, as human readers need to clearly understand the connection of the data to the main text.
+Readers should be able to appreciate the nature of the data from the presentation of the data and how it can be combined or compared with other data sets.
+Interoperability requires that the data also be easily digested by computational systems, using a standard that allows for straightforward data manipulation.

 Finally, data needs to be reusable.
-For example, both humans and machines should be able to either apply the data to follow-up research or additional computational analysis.
+Both humans and machines should be able to apply the data to follow-up research and additional computational analysis.

-Σ.II.b Provenance
+Σ.II∥B Provenance

-Associated with being able to replicate the original workflow, there remains a need for veracity and verifiability of research data, in some instances, provenance of data, i.e., a complete description of the origins of the data, as well as the process by which that data arrived in its current database and current form (e.g., conversions, normalizations ect.) should be tracked as they are collected and repackaged in subsequent research.
-Provenance is highly relevant to: (i) assessing data quality, which can often be estimated based on the source of that information; (ii) providing an audit trail that will allow for an appreciation of the resource usage in putting together the dataset as well as the locating the potential source of any errors in the data; (iii) providing the location of all the data relevant for replication of the results; and (iv) attribution of the resulting data and conclusions, an important issue in assessing ownership, copyright rights, license limitations, any privacy restrictions, and liability, if any, ascribed to erroneous data.
+There remains a need for veracity and verifiability of research data.The provenance of data refers to a complete description of the origins of the data, as well as the process by which that data arrived in its current database and current form (by conversions, normalizations, etc.) and data should be tracked as they are collected and repackaged in subsequent research.
+Provenance is highly relevant toassessing data quality, which can often be estimated based on the source of that information, providing an audit trail that will allow for an appreciation of the resource usage in putting together the dataset as well as the locating the potential source of any errors in the data, providing the location of all the data relevant for replication of the results, and attribution of the resulting data and conclusions.
+This is an important issue for assessing ownership, copyright rights, license limitations, any privacy restrictions, and liability, if any, ascribed to erroneous data.

-Σ.II.c Workflows
+Σ.II∥C Workflows

-Supplementary material should be designed to incorporate workflow related information.
-For example, outlining in depth the individual and collective workflows that resulted in the eventual dataset and the published conclusions.
+Supplementary material should be designed to incorporate workflow-related information.
+For example, the Supplement can outline in depth the individual and collective workflows that resulted in the eventual dataset and the published conclusions.
 Workflows are especially relevant for in-silico analyses, as the exact particulars and parameters employed in a workflow can make all the difference between reproducible and non-reproducible data.
 In this regard, supplemental data should include both abstract versions of workflows, as well as flowcharts or similar representations of the actual executed workflows as they relate to the particular code and execution infrastructure of the lab conducting the research.